-For more than 30 years, Washington State has required persons (adults and juveniles) who have been convicted of any sex or kidnapping offense to register their address, place of employment or school with law enforcement.
+Since 1990, Washington State has required persons (adults and juveniles) who have been convicted of any sex or kidnapping offense to register their address, place of employment or school with law enforcement.
 The information is provided through a searchable website that includes the ability to register for email alerts.
-The Washington Sex Offender Public Registry (WASOR) is a state funded program administered by the Washington Association of Sheriffs and Police Chiefs (WASPC).
-The following is a brief summary of the Washington Sex Offender Public Registry program and resources for more information.
+The Washington Sex Offender Public Registry (WASOR) is a state funded program administered by the Washington Associate of Sheriffs and Police Chiefs (WASPC).
+The following is a brief summary of the Washington Sex Offender Public Registry Program and resources for more information.